 In order for the Platelets to function normally, it is important for us to be physically healthy.
-However, in certain conditions, the Platelet count can reduce dramatically which can be a problem for overall health.
+However, in certain conditions, the Platelet count can reduce dramatically, which can be a problem for overall health.

 What are Platelets in blood?

-Platelets, or thrombocytes, are small, colorless cell fragments in our blood that form clots and stop or prevent bleeding.
+Platelets, or thrombocytes, are small, colourless cell fragments in our blood that form clots and stop or prevent bleeding.
 Platelets are made in our bone marrow, the sponge-like tissue inside our bones.
 Bone marrow contains stem cells that develop into red blood cells, white blood cells, and Platelets.

 What are Platelets used for?

 Platelets control bleeding in our bodies, so they can be essential to surviving surgeries such as organ transplants and fighting cancer, chronic diseases, and traumatic injuries.
 Donor Platelets are given to patients who don’t have enough of their own, a condition known as thrombocytopenia, or when a person’s Platelets aren’t working correctly.
 Raising the patient’s blood Platelet count reduces the risk of dangerous or fatal bleeding.

 Platelets are the blood cells that help your blood clot.
 You may notice symptoms when your Platelet count is low, including fatigue, easy bruising, and bleeding gums.
 A low Platelet count is also referred to as thrombocytopenia.

 Certain infections, leukaemia, cancer treatments, Alcohol abuse, liver cirrhosis, spleen enlargement, sepsis, autoimmune diseases, and certain medications can all cause thrombocytopenia.